WebAssembly/component-model/design/mvp/Explainer.md

 | Approximate WIT signature  | `func<cancellable?>() -> bool` |
 | Canonical ABI signature    | `[] -> [i32]`                  |

-The `thread.suspend` built-in suspends the [current thread] which, depending on the calling context, will either immediately switch control flow to an `async`-lowered caller or, if the current task has already suspended before, switch to the runtime's scheduler to find something else to do.
+The `thread.suspend` built-in suspends the [current thread] until it is explicitly resumed by some other thread calling a built-in such as `thread.resume-later`.
 If `cancellable` is set, `thread.suspend` returns whether the current task was [cancelled] by the caller; otherwise, `thread.suspend` always returns `false`.

 A non-`async`-typed function export that has not yet returned a value traps if it transitively attempts to call `thread.suspend`.